leeturner/hugo-progression/README.md

 ---
 ```

 The two fields that are specific to `hugo-progression` are `levels` and `datafilepartial`.
 The `levels` field specifies how many levels there are in this individual framework which must correspond to the number of levels in your framework `yml` data file.
-This will also determine how many levels are created in the menu when the site is generate:
+This will also determine how many levels are created in the menu when the site is generated:

 ![Hugo Progression Levels](https://github.com/leeturner/hugo-progression/blob/main/images/hugo-progression-levels.png "Hugo Progression Levels")

+The `datafilepartial` field links the markdown file to the